 When Russell Crowe starred in 1992 skinhead tale Romper Stomper, American critics talked about his animal magnetism, "powerful and terrifying" performance, and compared him to Marlon Brando.
-The rave reviews for Crowe's acting work have not abated since, and he's collected in his swag an Oscar, a BAFTA and a Golden Globe on the way.
+There have been many more rave reviews for Crowe's acting work since — plus an Oscar, a BAFTA and two Golden Globes.

-Though he spent his first four years and some of his high school period in New Zealand, Crowe's "formative years" were in Australia.
-In 2000 he told Juice magazine he didn't differentiate between the two countries, and that he carries a Southern Cross, "something that covers both".
+Although he spent his first four years and some of his high school period in New Zealand, Crowe's "formative years" were in Australia.
+In 2000 he told Juice magazine he didn't differentiate between the two countries — and that he carries a Southern Cross, "something that covers both".

 Movie sets were part of Crowe's upbringing.
 His grandfather was cinematographer Stan Wemyss; his parents did catering for film and television.
 Thanks to them, he made his acting debut at age six in Spyforce, a TV show created by Kiwi expat Roger Mirams.

 "I've never been to acting school, I learned on my feet," he told Juice.
-By the early 90s opportunities to learn about screen acting were increasing in frequency.
-Aged 25 he got his first big-screen leading role with romance The Crossing, opposite future partner Danielle Spencer.
-He impressed in Spotswood with Bruno Lawrence, and having rejected advice not to do the movie, won his first Australian Film Institute award for Proof.
+By the early 90s, opportunities to learn on the job were growing.
+Aged 25, he got his first big-screen leading role: Aussie romance The Crossing saw him co-starring with future wife Danielle Spencer.
+He impressed in Spotswood with Bruno Lawrence, and after rejecting advice not to do it, won his first Australian Film Institute award for drama Proof.

-But the film which really won attention for Crowe was controversial hit Romper Stomper.
-He played Hando, charismatic leader of a group of neo-Nazi skinheads.
-New York Times critic Stephen Holden was among those worried that the film's attitude to its main characters was disturbingly ambivalent.
-Holden partly blamed Crowe's performance.
-He wrote that Crowe's "mixture of menace and animal magnetism suggests a post-punk answer to Marlon Brando in The Wild One ... in Mr Crowe's portrayal he exudes an antiheroic charisma that could persuade more forgiving audience members to take him as a role model, a sexy rebel with the wrong cause."
+The film which really turned heads was 1992 hit Romper Stomper.
+Crowe played Hando, charismatic leader of a group of neo-Nazi skinheads.
+New York Times critic Stephen Holden was among those who felt that the film's attitude to its main characters was disturbingly ambivalent.
+Holden partly blamed Crowe; he wrote that the actor's "mixture of menace and animal magnetism suggests a post-punk answer to Marlon Brando in The Wild One ... in Mr Crowe's portrayal he exudes an antiheroic charisma that could persuade more forgiving audience members to take him as a role model, a sexy rebel with the wrong cause."

-Impressed by Crowe's "captivating" work in Romper Stomper, director Curtis Hanson later cast him as hardboiled cop Bud White in film noir LA Confidential.
-The film won near universal acclaim, 70 plus awards, and Oscar and Bafta nominations for best picture.
+Impressed by Crowe's "captivating" work in Romper Stomper, American director Curtis Hanson cast him as hardboiled cop Bud White in twisty film noir LA Confidential.
+It won near universal acclaim, 70 plus awards, and Oscar and Bafta nominations for Best Picture.
 Offered a plethora of cop roles, Crowe chose instead a couple of smaller films, before the triple punch that would turn him into an international star: The Insider, Gladiator and A Beautiful Mind.

-Two of the films showed that Crowe could do more than tough guys; the other showed that gladiators didn't have to be passe.
-For Michael Mann's The Insider, he aged 20 years and added 35 pounds to play real-life whistleblower Jeffrey Wigand.
-Crowe was nominated for an Academy Award and a Golden Globe for his role.
-The following year won the Oscar for Ridley Scott blockbuster Gladiator.
+Two of the films showed that Crowe could do more than tough guys; the last demonstrated that gladiators still had box office life in them.
+For Michael Mann's The Insider, he aged 20 years and added 35 pounds in order to play real-life whistleblower Jeffrey Wigand.
+He was nominated for an Academy Award and a Golden Globe.
+The following year Crowe won the Oscar, for Ridley Scott blockbuster Gladiator.

-Since then the actor has collaborated with Ridley Scott another four times: on Italian romance A Good Year, drug drama American Gangster (which won raves for Crowe and co-star Denzel Washington), spy thriller Body of Lies (with Leonardo DiCaprio) and as Robin Hood, with fellow Australian Cate Blanchett playing Marion.
+Since then the actor has collaborated with Ridley Scott another four times: on Italian romance A Good Year, drug drama American Gangster (which won raves for Crowe and co-star Denzel Washington), spy thriller Body of Lies (with Leonardo DiCaprio) and as Robin Hood, opposite Cate Blanchett as Marion.

-In 2003 he won further acclaim for Peter Weir-directed seafaring adventure Master and Commander, based on the books by Patrick O'Brian.
+There was further acclaim in 2003 thanks to Peter Weir-directed seafaring adventure Master and Commander, based on a series of Patrick O'Brian novels set in the early 1800s.
 New York Times critic AO Scott praised the "stupendously entertaining" film as "a study of male camaraderie under duress", with Crowe's character commanding the ship as "an ideal personification" of modern executive authority.

-Crowe was nominated for multiple awards — including a Golden Globe — for based on a true story boxing tale Cinderella Man (2005) directed by Beautiful Mind's Ron Howard.
-With the 2007 release of Western 3:10 to Yuma, he was again compared to Marlon Brando.
+Crowe was nominated for multiple awards — including a Golden Globe — for based on a true story boxing tale Cinderella Man (2005), directed by Beautiful Mind's Ron Howard.
+With the 2007 release of Western 3:10 to Yuma, came further comparisons to Marlon Brando.
 Describing his performance as cultivated gangster Ben Wade, New Yorker critic David Denby called Crowe "an acting genius".

-Fresh from singing in the big-budget adaptation of musical Les Miserables, Crowe played Superman's father in Man of Steel, then starred as Noah ("his strongest performance in years", said Time's Richard Corliss) in biblical epic Noah, from director Darren Aronofsky (Black Swan, The Wrestler).
+Fresh from singing in a big-budget adaptation of musical Les Misérables (2012), Crowe played Superman's father in Man of Steel, then starred as Noah ("his strongest performance in years", said Time's Richard Corliss) in quasi-biblical tale Noah, from Black Swan director Darren Aronofsky.

-Crowe again became an awards show regular after he starred as disgraced Fox News boss Roger Ailes in 2019 miniseries The Loudest Voice.
-He scored a Golden Globe and American Screen Actors Guild Award for his work.
-He went on to star as the villain in road rage thriller Unhinged, one of the first movies to get a big screen release after the Covid-19 virus closed cinemas around the globe.
+Crowe became an awards show regular once more in 2020, after starring as disgraced Fox News boss Roger Ailes in miniseries The Loudest Voice.
+The role scored him a Golden Globe and American Screen Actors Guild Award.
+He went on to star as the villain in road rage thriller Unhinged, one of the first movies to get a big screen release — and find success —after Covid-19 closed cinemas around the globe.

-Crowe made his big screen directing debut back in December 2014 with The Water Diviner.
-Within six days of its release in Australia, the film had become the most successful Aussiel release of 2014.
-The WWI-era drama sees Crowe playing a man who sets off for Turkey to find renewal in the aftermath of Gallipoli.
-Hollywood Reporter critic Megan Lehmann praised Crowe's "affecting, understated performance", adding that as a director, he "underplays the allegories" so that they "seep through the narrative organically".
+Crowe made his solo directing debut in December 2014 with The Water Diviner. , after having co-directed 2002 concert film Texas.
+Within six days of its Australian release, it had become the most successful local film of the year.
+The WWl-era drama sees Crowe playing a man who sets off for Turkey to find renewal, in the aftermath of Gallipoli.
+Hollywood Reporter critic Megan Lehmann praised his "affecting, understated performance".
+As a director, Crowe "underplays the allegories" so that they "seep through the narrative organically".

 David Denby, 'Eastern, Western' (Review of 3:10 to Yuma) - The New Yorker, 3 September 2007